 Don’t waste money, and risk annoying customers, by running retargeting ads on people who have already bought what you’re selling.
 Make sure your list targets only people who watched but didn’t commit.

-Of course, some products need to be purchased again and again.
+Of course, some services need to be purchased again and again.
 If you run a coffee company, for example, targeting someone who purchased coffee from you in the past is a great idea.
 Have you ever met a coffee lover who didn’t need more coffee?